riboviz/riboviz/docs/count-reads.md

 ## Example

-Here is an example of running `count_reads.py` on the directories produced when running the vignette:
+Here is an example of running `count_reads` on the directories produced when running the vignette:

 ```console
 $ python -m riboviz.tools.count_reads -c vignette/vignette_config.yaml \